Skip to content

 Mt.
 Hamiguitan – Here’s what you have to know about this UNESCO World Heritage Site

 Standing at a height of 1,637 meters above sea level, Mt.
-Hamiguitan is one of the dream mountain of many hikers as plenty of natural resources can be seen in the rich biodiversity of the mountain range.
+Hamiguitan is one of the dream mountains of many hikers, as plenty of natural resources can be seen in the rich biodiversity of the mountain range.
 Aside from being a UNESCO World Heritage Site, it is also declared as part of the ASEAN Heritage Sites.
-Hikers who plan to hike this mountain must coordinate in advance with the DENR’s Protected Area Superintendent’s Office in San Isidro, Davao Oriental.
+Hikers who plan to hike this mountain must coordinate in advance with DENR’s Protected Area Superintendent’s Office in San Isidro, Davao Oriental.

 View this post on Instagram